wix-playground/stylable-components/docs/range-slider/README.md

 # Range Slider

-A **range slider** is an input where the user selects a range of values from within a given/predefined range.
+**Range slider** is a component that allows user to input or selects a range of values from within a given range.

 ### Elements